aZamuel/ROS2-VLA_Bridge/README.md

 * As a starting point I used the ros2_jazzy Dockerfile from the RobotReplicationFiles provided by David Ott.
 Using the same commands one can start the docker by running these lines in the base repository:
 docker build -t ros2_jazzy_vla_bridge .
-docker run -it -rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --net=host --privileged ros2_jazzy_vla_bridge
+docker run -it --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --net=host --privileged ros2_jazzy_vla_bridge

 * To pass on any display correctly one should also run
 xhost +local:docker